 What Is A Tie Rod End On Your Car?

 A tie rod end is a crucial component of a vehicle’s steering system.
 It connects the steering linkage to the steering knuckle, which is a part of the wheel assembly.
-This connection allows the steering motion generated by the driver through the steering wheel to be transferred to the wheels, resulting in the vehicle’s movement in the desired direction.
+This connection transfers the driver’s steering motion to the wheels, guiding the vehicle in the desired direction.

 Tie rod ends are typically ball-and-socket joints that provide flexibility in movement while maintaining a strong connection.
-They are designed to pivot as the wheels turn, allowing the wheels to move smoothly and respond to steering input.
-Tie rod ends are essential for maintaining proper alignment and controlling the movement of the wheels, ensuring that the vehicle tracks straight and handles predictably.
+They pivot as the wheels turn, ensuring smooth movement and responsive steering.

 What Are The Types of A Tie Rod End?